Something v. Nothing

 So, Leibniz’s formal challenge is the ultimate counterfactual: No matter what exists, we wonder, could there have instead been only nothing?
 And if not, why?

-We have properly given Nothing its day in court, treating non-existence as the Defendant, with the burden on us, the living.
+We have properly given Nothing its day in court, treating non-existence as the Defendant, with the burden on us, Something.

-The philosophers have long searched for an argument as to why something– and not nothing– must have existed.
+The philosophers have long searched for an argument as to why something must have existed.

 This Court, and the good faith amongst us, remain unsatisfied with the reasoning so far presented.